Deaf Studies - General Deaf Studies Emphasis, B.A.

 Program Learning Outcomes

-- Students will be able to identify the major features of and issues in Deaf communities and Deaf cultures at the Advanced Mid rating of the ACTFL proficiency levels.
+- Identify the major features of and issues in Deaf communities and Deaf cultures at the Advanced Mid rating of the ACTFL proficiency levels.

-- Students will be able to use digital media technologies to produce language and messages in video format that can be understood by members and users of the target language.
+- Use digital media technologies to produce language and messages in video format that can be understood by members and users of the target language.

-- Students will be able to analyze critically ways sociocultural history influences a Deaf individual's sense of self and relationship with others.
+- Analyze critically ways sociocultural history influences a Deaf individual's sense of self and relationship with others.

-- Students will be able to describe communication between hearing people and Deaf people that is vital to society.
+- Describe communication between hearing people and Deaf people that is vital to society.

-- Students will be able to demonstrate an appreciation of deaf and hard of hearing people's contributions to the visual arts and humanities.
+- Demonstrate an appreciation of deaf and hard of hearing people's contributions to the visual arts and humanities.

 Foreign language and literature teachers, postsecondary